 | |||||||

-Slick, simple software with a powerful core, plus a genuinely usable free tier for individuals, and great value plans for teams. | A simple task-list-based project management platform with an acceptable free tier. |
+Slick software with a highly powerful core and an AI assistant, plus a genuinely usable free tier for individuals. | A simple task-list-based project management platform with an acceptable free tier. |

-In this ClickUp vs Asana match-up, you'll find:
+In this ClickUp vs. Asana match-up, you’ll find:

-- ClickUp vs Asana: Head to Head
+- ClickUp vs Asana: Head-to-Head

 - ClickUp Pricing vs Asana Pricing